Over 50 Years Preserving, Protecting, and Revitalizing the historic fabric of Salisbury and Rowan County

 226 S. Jackson Street, Salisbury

-The 2025 tour season is underway, and we’re excited to welcome you back to the Historic Hall House Museum!
+The 2026 tour season is underway, and we’re excited to welcome you back to the Historic Hall House Museum!
 Open every Saturday afternoon in the beautiful West Square Historic District, our knowledgeable docents are available to guide you through the history of this amazing 1820s beauty.
 A notable place to take your out-of-town guests when sharing Salisbury!
 No reservation needed. $5 Adults, $3 Children.
-Free for HSF Members
+Free for HSF Members.

 Group Tours available year-round.